estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 **Technologies:**

-- Fire management begins—cassowaries learn to maintain small fires from natural wildfires.
+- Initial fire use emerges ~6 million BCE with fire-carried embers in nesting sites.
+- Progressive development of fire management from opportunistic use to deliberate maintenance.
-- Hearth incubation increases survival rates, leading to longer hatching times and larger brains.
+- By ~1 million BCE: Advanced hearth incubation increases survival rates, leading to longer hatching times and larger brains.

 **Cultures:**

+- Early fire use primarily focused on predator deterrence and opportunistic cooking.
+- Fire becomes increasingly integrated with nest building and protection.
-- Hearths become central to nests, symbolizing the birth of permanent "homes."
+- By late period, hearths become central to nests, symbolizing the birth of permanent "homes."
 - Nest groups develop **rituals** around fire maintenance and feeding the hearth.

 **Biological Changes:**

+- Forelimb adaptations accelerate with fire manipulation demands.
+- Later period (~3-1.5 million BCE): Cask and brain expansion to house additional neural tissue.
 - Shorter necks evolve to balance larger heads.
 - Stronger pelvic muscles and longer legs improve upright posture, enabling cassowaries to tend their fires.